iron-io/docs/index.md

 # Welcome to the New Iron.io Dev Center

-You can find a host of resources to help you get started using our services, including API references, tutorials, how-tos, and more!
+Our dev center is a warehouse of resources to help you get started using our services, including API references, tutorials, how-tos, and more!
 Use the search bar on the left to search or select a service below to get started.<br /><br />